Communitarian Party of Romania: History

 On 19 March 2010, the Committee for the Reorganization of the Romanian Communist Party was formed.
 The committee proclaimed the founding of the New Romanian Communist Party (NPCR, officially PCR).
-The congress of the committee elected the taxi driver Petre Ignatescu as president of the new party.
+The congress of the committee elected the taxi driver Petre Ignătencu as president of the new party.
 In 2012, NPCR officials submitted a request to register the Communist Party.
 On 21 February 2013, in a press conference, the communist leaders announced that the Bucharest Tribunal rejected the request to register PCR as a political party, but they said that will not stop the process for the official recognition of the party.
 The party was ultimately registered in 2015 using the current name, after dropping all reference to communism from party documents.